camunda/camunda-docs/docs/self-managed/concepts/access-control/resource-authorizations.md

 ---

 :::caution
-Resource authorizations are enabled by the use of a feature flag.
-To enable this feature in Identity, see the [configuration variables feature flags](../../../../self-managed/identity/deployment/configuration-variables/#feature-flags) section.
+Resource authorizations are disabled by default and can be enabled by the use of a feature flag.
+To enable this feature in Identity, see the
+[configuration variables feature flags](../../../../self-managed/identity/deployment/configuration-variables/#feature-flags) section.
 :::